imranfadhil/pp_portfolio/02_VOLVE/README.md

 ![15-9-19-A Result](static/15-9-19-A_Result_Interpretation.png)

 #### 15-9-19-BT2 (Feb 1998)
-The Hugin formation in this well is water bearing (with shows) and no test was performed.
-No fluid sample was taken but FMT measurements confirmed a water gradient (0.473 psi/ft).
-The reservoir quality is still the same (net 112 meters TVD thick) with average PHIT of 0.20 and PERM 1 Darcy.
+The Hugin formation in this well is water-bearing, confirmed by FMT pressure gradients (0.473 psi/ft).
+Reservoir quality is excellent, with a net thickness of 112 meters (TVD), average PHIT of 0.20, and permeability of 1 Darcy.
+The calculated water saturation (SWT) curve exhibits sharp, low spikes; these are interpreted as calculation artifacts caused by minor depth mismatches between density and resistivity logs over thin, tight streaks, not as hydrocarbon indications.
-The Hugin formation is water bearing.
-Low water

 ![15-9-19-BT2 Result](static/15-9-19-BT2_Result_Interpretation.png)

 ### Key Insights and Conclusion